GoogleCloudPlatform/php-docs-samples/appengine/standard/wordpress/README.md

   - Google App Engine for WordPress (also set the e-mail address in its settings page)

-After activating the plugins, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the [Google Cloud console's Storage page][cloud-storage-console].

 ## Check if the Batcache plugin is working

 On the plugin page in the WordPress dashboard, click on the Drop-ins tab near